bbauska/Coursera-Bootstrap/readme.md

 it to the web page, in case somebody has seen your Website earlier, then their browser might have cashed the main.css and main.js files.

-If you don\'t attach this filerev what happens is that, the browser beneath downloads the new version of your web page.
+If you don&apos;t attach this filerev what happens is that, the browser beneath downloads the new version of your web page.

 It may not download the main.js and main.css file because it finds them